74Thirsty/gnoman2.0/docs/user-guide.md

 ## 6. Data storage & persistence

-- `.safevault/holds.sqlite` – transaction hold configuration and queue.
+- `.gnoman/holds.sqlite` – transaction hold configuration and queue.
-- `.safevault/registration.sqlite` – product registration status.
+- `.gnoman/license.json` – stored offline license metadata.
 - `modules/sandbox/logs/` – JSON payloads of prior contract simulations for replay.
 - Wallet secrets are held in-memory for the current session; exports re-encrypt private keys with the provided password so they can be stored safely outside the app.